rev. 9-20-2016

 Note: six months after this blog was posted I quit using the traveler described below and switched to a bridle based on 3:1 tackles from each bow.
 Unfortunately, the traveler car described below bangs into the bow light, located on the gull striker - I broke a lens and called it quits.
 Additionally, the traveler does not move the tack as far to windward as the simple tackle, does not control the bouncing of the tack as well in lumpy conditions, and can actually contribute to bouncing.
 However, I left this blog post up because I was very happy with a similar mechanism on my Stiletto 27 and I believe it will work on some catamarans.
 It is also quite suitable for non-furling code zeros.
 On the other hand, I personally prefer to keep the code zero tack centered; if it needs to come to windward, you need the chute, and if it needs to go to leeward, you are probably better off with the genoa.

-I actually like a carabiner on the tack, since it cannot trip accidentally.
-Also easy one-handed.
+I actually like a wire gate climbing carabiner (not marine--they're clunky) on the tack, since it cannot trip accidentally and it is easily attached with one hand.

 Secured to he forward lifeline when not in use.